 Sam credits his grandmother for his creativity.
 From the moment he was born he was surrounded by her beautiful works of art that she poured all her passion into.
 Nana (V.N.
 Merritt) would always get the paints out and share her knowledge with Sam but he didn’t really take to painting flowers with watercolors.

 Although, it definitely led him down the own path of creativity and he drew his first motorbike at the age of 4.
 This went on for some years, drawing his idols on the race tracks and the classic race bikes his dad built.
 At 14 years a good friend introduced sam to airbrushing and taught him a few tricks and continued to practice this skill.
 School finished and it just seemed a good idea to take on a spray painting apprenticeship.
 The art of airbrushing began to blend with spray paint, but he was still to find his niche.

 Then at 26 years while at a bike show with his Dad they spotted a GSX1100 which just blew his mind.
-His Dad knew of one for sale so by the end of the week they had fully stripped the GSX back to the frame and began re building this old GSX1100 which was named Bumble Bee.
-Sam’s imagination was unleashed and felt so gratified with the simplicity the way the colours came together, he knew this was the start of a new adventure, this new approach to design, creativity and painting would forge the way into his future career.
+His Dad knew of one for sale so by the end of the week they had fully stripped the GSX back to the frame and began rebuilding this old GSX1100 which was named Bumble Bee.
+Sam’s imagination was unleashed and felt so gratified with the simplicity the way the colors came together, he knew this was the start of a new adventure, this new approach to design, creativity, and painting would forge the way into his future career.